AMReX-Fusion/Furnace/CITATION.md

-# Citing Furnace
+# Citing Logi

-There are a number of Furnace papers that describe parts of the algorithm.
+There are a number of Logi papers that describe parts of the algorithm.
 We ask that you cite all of the appropriate papers describing the capabilities you used.

 ## General code use

-If you use Furnace, we appreciate you citing the most recent code paper:
+If you use Logi, we appreciate you citing the most recent code paper:

 ```
 @article{Almgren2020,